srajiang/react-project-setup/README.md

 ### Simple starter setups for
   * A React app w/ webpack
-  * A React Redux app w/ webpack
+  * A React Redux app w/ webpack (using ducks component structure)
   * A React app using react-scripts
   * A React app using react-scripts with Axios externalAPI util